 • Everything stored offline; no need for wifi or a data connection

 Birds of Northern Europe A high-quality digital field guide, with bird names in 15 languages, covering 352 species of birds regularly seen in Northern Europe.
 This list covers all except rarer vagrants and includes every bird likely to be seen by the vast majority of birdwatchers in the region throughout the year.
-Comprehensive information is provided including: multiple annotated illustrations by leading artists showing the full range of plumages including rarer races and variations, beautiful still photographs for many species; songs and calls, maps showing distribution in Europe, North Africa and the Middle East and the full detailed text accounts from BWP concise.
-Perfect for more experienced birders who will appreciate the comprehensive and professional ornithological content in this App.
+Comprehensive information is provided including: multiple annotated illustrations showing the full range of plumages including rarer races and variations, still photographs for many species; songs and calls, maps showing distribution and the full detailed text accounts from BWP concise.
+Perfect for more experienced birders who will appreciate the professional ornithological content in this App.

 Birds of Britain & Ireland Pro A high-quality digital field guide covering 271 species of birds regularly seen in Britain and Ireland.
 This list covers all except the rarest vagrants and includes every bird likely to be seen by the vast majority of birdwatchers in the UK throughout the year.
 Comprehensive information is provided including: multiple annotated illustrations by leading artists showing the full range of plumages including rarer races and variations, beautiful photographs for many species; songs and calls, maps showing distribution in the UK and in Europe and the full detailed text accounts from the Concise edition of Birds of the Western Palearctic (THE standard reference work originally published by Oxford University Press).
 Perfect for more experienced birders who will appreciate the comprehensive and professional ornithological content in this App.